PlayEveryWare/eos_plugin_for_unity/docs/apple_signin.md

 ### PostProcess Build Settings for Xcode project (macOS)

-The automated method could be found [here](https://github.com/lupidan/apple-signin-unity/blob/master/docs/macOS_NOTES.md).
+Documentation regarding automated method could be found in the [macOS_NOTES.md](https://github.com/lupidan/apple-signin-unity/blob/master/docs/macOS_NOTES.md) file within the [Apple-Signing-Unity](https://github.com/lupidan/apple-signin-unity/) repository created by [lupidan](https://github.com/lupidan/).

 Here is an alternative that relies on creating an XCode project for the game, make a couple of configurations, then build from the xproject.